Academic Advising

 - Meet with your assigned academic advisor every semester to ensure you stay on track.
 Meet with them early to avoid any issues with registering for future classes once registration begins.

-- Create an advising folder to keep yourself organized with advising-related materials [Example: degree plan, schedule plans, notes from advising meetings] and keep it updated.
+- Create an advising folder to keep yourself organized with advising-related materials [For example, degree plans, schedule plans, and notes from advising meetings] and keep it updated.

 - Check your ACES student email regularly, as this is how your assigned academic advisor will communicate with you.
-Keep in mind that any emails sent from your personal email may get caught in our SPAM folder, and we will be unable to see them.
+Remember that any emails sent from your email may get caught in our SPAM folder, and we will be unable to see them.

-- Personal accountability – It is important that you review your grades and GPS degree plan in ACES at the end of each term.
+- Personal accountability – You must review your grades and GPS degree plan in ACES at the end of each term.

 - Students on their 1st or 2nd Academic Dismissal must sit out one full 16-week semester prior to petitioning.